1. DUI Attorney Staten Island | Prosecutorial Referral Following Borderline Bac Arrest

 Under this theory, the BAC at the moment of driving could have been below the per se threshold, undermining the prosecution’s reliance on the later test result.

-Application of reasonable doubt under New York precedent
+Application of Reasonable Doubt under New York Precedent

 Relying on New York appellate authority governing DUI proof standards, defense counsel argued that speculation cannot substitute for evidence.